memogarcia/old_memogarcia.github.io/_posts/2016-12-01-writing-mmorpg.markdown

 ### Commerce

-Because every one has its own NPC's, there are items that you can't make because you don't have the level or your NPC does not have the skill nor the items to make them, but if someone is willing to sell you can definetly buy them.
+Because everyone has its own NPC's, there are items that you can't make because you don't have the level or your NPC does not have the skill nor the items to make them, but if someone is willing to sell you can definitely buy them.
 Every player has access to some slots in an online market where you can sell/buy items in gold
-(game currency) or in ethereum and I hope this motivate people to create a healthy market where your time can be compensate IRL.
+(game currency) or in ethereum and I hope this motivate people to create a healthy market where your time can be compensated IRL.

 Let's dive into it.